64kramsystem/saveriomiroddi.github.io/_posts/2019-03-25-An-in-depth-dbas-guide-to-migrating-a-mysql-database-from-the-utf8-to-the-utf8mb4-charset.md

 `SET NAMES <charset>` is a MySQL command that will set all the client-related charset and collation configuration values.

-Such command is also typically invoked when the encoding is configured by the application framework; in the case of Rails, we'll configure the `encoding` setting in `database.yml`:
+This command is typically invoked when the encoding is configured by the application framework; in the case of Rails, we'll configure the `encoding` setting in `database.yml`:

 ```yml
 # Typical structure